 Below are some steps for creating a big batch of homemade onion powder.
 Do not worry; it is easy to do, as long as you have some kitchenware like a food dehydrator (or an oven), blender (or food processor), clean jars, and, of course, Onions.

 In this instruction, I only use the bulb part of common onions to make onion powder.
 But feel free to use other types of onions (like red or white ones).
 Or you can also use their stems, roots, or skins to make the powder.

 Step 1: Cut 1 end of the onions and peel the first layer of them.
 Then wash them well with water.

-Step 2: Use a knife or onion slicer and cut them on the cutting board.
+Step 2: Use a knife, onion slicer, or a high-grade veggie chopper and cut them on the cutting board.
 Make sure you cut them thin evenly as well.

 You might expect some eye irritation as the sulfur in the onion, making your eyes wet.
 But I will show you how to avoid it later in this post.

 Step 3: Place and fill them up in a food dehydrator.
 Then set the highest temperature to get rid of the water in them in 12 hours.
 In fact, the ideal temperature to dehydrate is from 125 to 135 degrees, and it takes from 8 to 12 hours.

 If you only have an oven, you can spread the onion slices on the baking tray with parchment paper on it, then set the temperature between 150 to 175 F degrees and bake these slices until they are dried.